g200kg/kicad-gerberzipper/README.md

 #### Install manually (Without Plugin and Content Manager)

 Rename "plugins" folder to "GerberZipper" and place to the subfolder of the KiCad script folder.
 The script folder depends on the OS.
+It also varies depending on the version of KiCad, so I recommend installing it in the location opened by selecting "Tools" - "External Plugins" - "Open Plug-in Directory" from the PCB Editor menu.

 - Linux:
   > `~/.kicad/scripting/plugins`